asonnenber/me/_pages/cv.md

 * Department maintenance included cleaning, temperature controls, and filing
 * Resolved issues such as declined cards, missing items, and missed pick-up times

+**Paint Associate**, Home Depot, April 2016 - August 2017
+* Undertook many difficult customer requests and provided creative solutions while maintaining company policy
+* Creation of demos for customers with the collaboration and gathering of materials from other departments
+* Attained the ability to notice minute details such as minor differences in colour, missing and misplaced shelf items, and mislabeled containers.

+**Seasonal Customer Service Representative**, Coles, November 2015 - January 2016
+* Helped patrons locate items within the store or within other Edmonton locations
+* Unpacked shipments and shelved items according to shelving guidelines and the computer cataloguing system
+* Gained familiarity with Indigo products and customer service expectations

 ## Technical Skills
 Voyant / Spyral    |    Python    |    SQL    |    GameMaker    |    Ren'Py